The Mentorship Program

 GMI mentors follow a unique, 14-session program designed to ensure students receive a consistent mentoring experience.
 However, we encourage any type of discussion the students need in order to help them advance.
 Each session includes a detailed guide, templates, and worksheets to supplement the student’s learning experience.

-Being a GMI mentor doesn’t require a significant time commitment and makes it possible for you to make a difference to a young person who is just getting started.
+Being a GMI mentor doesn’t require a significant time commitment and you can make a real difference for a young person who is just getting started.
 GMI mentors meet with their students via teleconference on a regular schedule for 14 one-hour sessions.
 Mentors encourage open discussion with their students to help them get the most from the program and share their own experiences with career exploration, job searching, and professional development.

 When you’re a mentor, you learn along with your student.
 GMI job skills can be used throughout a career and they are designed to create new opportunities.